 Electronic claims toolkit

-The AMA, in collaboration with the Medical Group Management Association, developed the Electronic Claims Toolkit to help physicians and practice staff understand the electronic claim submission process and maximize the benefits and efficiencies of an automated process.
+The AMA, in collaboration with the Medical Group Management Association, developed the Electronic Claims Toolkit (PDF) to help physicians and practice staff understand the electronic claim submission process and maximize the benefits and efficiencies of an automated process.

 Workers’ compensation and auto injury toolkit